 Let’s assume you have a working CNC machine that you’ve just acquired, but that you know very little about CNC.
-Let’s further assume it is a mill and that you will primarily be focused on cutting metal.
-You’re probably ready to start milling custom chopper parts, build a tool changer, or maybe scratch build a Colt 1911 handgun.
+Let’s further assume it is a mill and that you will be focused on cutting metal.
+You’re ready to start milling custom chopper parts, build a tool changer, or scratch build a Colt 1911 handgun.
 With CNC, you can build almost anything and you’re chomping at the bit to get started on your pet projects.

 Not so fast!
 Remember, you just got the machine and you’re a beginner.
 You’re not ready for those projects yet.

-Here are 10 things you should focus on to maximize your chances of becoming quickly successful:
+After that, here are 10 things you should focus on to maximize your chances of becoming quickly successful:

 1. Buy Some Decent Cutters